hieplpvip/cs162-final-project/README.md

 ## Build Instruction

 This project uses C++20.
-You need CMake to build it:
+You need CMake to build it.

 ### On Linux